 For a more in-depth dive into each of these ingredients, check out:

-We’ve put together a list of 51 menu card examples to serve as a bit of restaurant menu design inspiration, including what exactly is so good about each one.
+We’ve put together a list of 51 menu card examples to serve as a bit of restaurant menu design inspiration, including the original image source and what exactly is so good about each one.

-By the time you reach the end, you should be fully equipped to design a menu that elevates your brand, increases your profits, and ties into your brand identity in a way that stands out and gives your customers something to talk about around the water cooler – or wherever it is people talk these days.
+By the time you reach the end, you should be fully equipped to design a menu that elevates your brand, increases your profits, and ties into your brand identity in a way that stands out and gives your guests something to talk about in-person and on social media.

 1. Quo Vadis – London, UK